Table of Contents

-If the vet decides that you dog has had an allergic reaction, treatment options may include an antihistamine, antibiotic, or steroids.
+If the vet decides that your dog has had an allergic reaction, treatment options may include an antihistamine, antibiotics, or steroids.
 They may want to take skin or blood tests, and depending on the diagnosis, may recommend a special diet for your dog.

 When a dog has an abscess, it is likely to be very painful for them.
 A dog in pain should always be handled with care, as they are likelier to lash out and bite a person in this state, even if the dog is not typically aggressive.

 Abscesses in dogs can be caused by an animal bite or be due to an infected wound.
 Some tell-tell signs that your dog may have an abscess include:

 - A dog’s face is swollen

 - A dog’s face or neck appears lop-sided

 - Fever accompanies the swelling